bnicholson98/masters-proj/README.md

 - alpha_vantage
 - glob

-**The following is a brief guide to the rest of the repository.**
-- 'input-data' folder stores various input data forms, full_data.csv being the data used for the final algorithm.
-- 'models' folder stores the machine learnt model.
-- 'plots' contains a mix of plots and images used to make the report.
-- 'practice-codes' contains general machine learning algorithms I made to practice the techniques I have used.
-- 'refs' contains the bibliography used for the report.

-**If you have any other queries or problems with the code please email me: bxn769@student.bham.ac.uk**
+**If you have any other queries or problems with the code please email me: bxn769@alumni.bham.ac.uk**